Use these strategies to plan your fundraisers:

 Restaurants to the Rescue

-Ask a local restaurant or café if they could hold a “CHOP Buddy Walk Night” in which a portion of the proceeds for the day benefits the event.
+Ask a local restaurant or café if they could hold a “CHOP Buddy Walk® Night” in which a portion of the proceeds for the day benefits the CHOP Buddy Walk®.

-Have your team members walk the neighbors’ dogs for a donation.
+Have your team members walk their neighbors’ dogs for a donation.
 Many pet owners would appreciate the opportunity to have someone else take their dog for a long walk.

 Invite 10 people over for a round of charity poker.
-Send invitations explaining your CHOP Buddy Walk participation and request everyone bring $25-$40 mad money.
+Send invitations explaining the CHOP Buddy Walk® and ask everyone to bring $25-40 in “mad money.”
 If you can recruit the rest of your team to help you, try this on a larger scale and hold it in your church basement or local school.
-Provide refreshments.
+Be sure to provide refreshments.

 Candy Bar Sales